uqlibrary/technology-training/R/RStudio_intro.md

     - click on R script
     - Save the file (ctrl + s or command + s)
     - called "myscript.R"
-    - lacate this file under the "scripts" folder
+    - locate this file under the "scripts" folder

 Exercise 5 - Add comments to your new R script file